 At the bottom, just below the sensor, there is a button that you use to change the lighting.
 You can also use this button to turn on the game mode, which is interesting.
 Basically, this mode will run a recoil suppression script in some games.
 This works out of the box in PUBG, and you’ll have to configure it for certain games.

-Overall, this mouse is quite surprising and impressive in the end.
+Overall in our Ajazz AJ390 Lightweight Gaming Mouse review, we found this mouse quite surprising and impressive in the end.
 Some might write this off as another Model O clone.
 While it’s not anything innovative, it doesn’t have to be a price that is under $25.
 It’s always great to have options.
 The design is decent, the build quality isn’t too bad, and the performance is up to par.
 If you want to save a few bucks on a good gaming mouse, this is one worth considering.
 That is if you can find it easily in your country.
 For fans of ambidextrous mice, this is an excellent value.

 Ajazz AJ390 Lightweight Gaming Mouse - Affordable Competitor